Underage DUI Attorney in The Woodlands

 Understanding Texas’s Underage DUI Laws

-Driving Under the Influence of Alcohol by a Minor (DUI) - "Zero Tolerance"
+Driving Under the Influence of Alcohol by a Minor (DUI): “Zero Tolerance”

-Standard Driving While Intoxicated (DWI) for Minors:
+Standard Driving While Intoxicated (DWI) for Minors

 Penalties for Underage DWI Convictions in Texas

-The penalties for a first offense DUI by a minor include:
+First-offense DUI by a minor penalties include:

 - Fines: Up to $500.

-- Driver's License Suspension: Mandatory 60-day driver's license suspension.
+- Driver’s License Suspension: Mandatory 60-day suspension.

 - Fines: Up to $2,000.